What is a suck blister?

 - Bodywork - your IBCLC will be able to recommend a qualified bodyworker to address structural misalignments and other areas of tension.
 Being more comfortable in their body gives your baby more ease with movement and feeding.

 How easy or hard it is for your baby to feed at the breast can be great information for improving their latch and feeding skills.
-Suck blisters on your baby’s lips from bottle feeding or breast/chest feeding, indicates an adjustment needs to be made.
+Suck blisters on your baby’s lips from bottle feeding or breastfeeding, indicates an adjustment needs to be made.
 By addressing latching, tension and other challenges, you improve your baby’s foundation from which the rest of their growth and development build.